Tommythebold/Foxhole-MultiBoxing-Guide/README.md

     - Play around with this tool.
 You will be able to modify your setups while your game is running, so let's move on.

 2. Click on the `Game` tab on the top of the window, and select `Add (capture window focused mode)`.
 This will allow OMB to detect other game windows when you follow the next step.

+Important!
+Your games `Window Mode` setting needs to be `Windowed Fullscreen` as mentioned earlier, or else your window size will reset every time you load into a region!

 3. Launch Foxhole on your main account if it isn't already open.
 When your are tabbed into Foxhole, press `Ctrl+Shift+C`, or whatever the keybind is on the `hk,capture` line under the edit settings button.
 This will capture the window, and save it as a Game on the top row of menus in OMB.
 You should see `OMB 1` in the large window below the `Capture` button, and the window will resize to your window layout you made.